harshdhamecha/Zomato-Food-Analysis/README.md

  We have added different graphs, cards, tables, filters, etc. You can have a look at the interactive Power-BI report [here](https://app.powerbi.com/view?r=eyJrIjoiZmI4YzZlMDktNjg4ZS00MzJiLTllOWUtMzNkOGYzNWI3ZjdmIiwidCI6ImMxM2U1MTgxLTlkMTItNDIwYS04MmNjLTBkMWRlODU2ZDY2YiJ9) and try different filters as per your need.
 Feel free to try different cities, regions and cuisine types.

-In case if above link isn's not accessible, I am attaching the following snap-shot for reference.
+In case if above link isn't accessible, I am attaching the following snap-shot for reference.

 ![](Power-BI-Report/snapshot.JPG)